-Currently, ECC provides clearing services for the Partner Exchanges Cleartrade Exchange (CLTX), European Energy Exchange (EEX), EPEX SPOT, EPEX SPOT Belgium, Hungarian Power Exchange (HUPX), Norexeco, POWER EXCHANGE CENTRAL EUROPE (PXE), Powernext and SEEPEX.
+Currently, ECC provides clearing services for the Partner Exchanges Cleartrade Exchange (CLTX), European Energy Exchange (EEX), EPEX SPOT, EPEX SPOT Belgium, Hungarian Power Exchange (HUPX), Norexeco, POWER EXCHANGE CENTRAL EUROPE (PXE), Powernext, SEEPEX and SEMOpx.

 Cleartrade Exchange (CLTX) is a Recognized Market Operator (RMO) regulated by the Monetary Authority of Singapore (MAS) based in Singapore.
 As part of EEX Group, CLTX specializes in Freight, Ferrous Metals and Energy markets in Asia.
 Incorporated in Singapore with offices in London, CLTX is part of Deutsche Börse Group.
 For more information : www.cltx.com